estebbins/mongoose-crud/README.md

 ## Middleware

 Middleware is processed by a function in the utils directory, `utils/middleware.js`.
 This middleware function takes one argument, app, and processes requests through our middleware.

+## Relationships
+One to many:
+    - One user can have many fruits
+    - One fruit can have many comments

+Fruits are connected to Users through the `fruit.owner` field, via `objectId` reference Comments are connected to Fruits, as an array of subdocuments at `fruit.comments` Users are connected to comments via `objectId` reference, at `comment.author`